awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 12. &X-Amz-Signature=d6d1c65c2e94f5800ab411a3f7336625820b103713b6c063430900514e21d784
 ```

+## Automatic minor version upgrades for Aurora DB clusters<a name="Aurora.Maintenance.AMVU"></a>

+ The **Auto minor version upgrade** setting specifies whether Aurora automatically applies upgrades to your cluster\.
+These upgrades include patch levels containing bug fixes, and new minor versions containing additional features\.
+They don't include any incompatible changes\.

+**Note**
+ This setting is enabled by default\.
+For each new cluster, choose the appropriate value for this setting based on its importance, expected lifetime, and the amount of verification testing that you do after each upgrade\.

+ For instructions about turning this setting on or off, see [Settings for Amazon Aurora](Aurora.Modifying.md#Aurora.Modifying.Settings)\.
+In particular, make sure to apply the same setting to all DB instances in the cluster\.
+If any DB instance in your cluster has this setting turned off, the cluster isn't automatically upgraded\.

+For more information about engine updates for Aurora PostgreSQL, see [Database engine updates for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.md)\.

+ For more information about the **Auto minor version upgrade** setting for Aurora MySQL, see [Enabling automatic upgrades between minor Aurora MySQL versions](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.AMVU)\.
+For general information about engine updates for Aurora MySQL, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

 ## Choosing the frequency of Aurora MySQL maintenance updates<a name="Aurora.Maintenance.LTS"></a>

  You can control whether Aurora MySQL upgrades happen frequently or rarely for each DB cluster\.
-The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora, For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL long\-term support \(LTS\) releases](AuroraMySQL.Updates.md#AuroraMySQL.Updates.LTS)\.
+The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora, For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL long\-term support \(LTS\) releases](AuroraMySQL.Updates.Versions.md#AuroraMySQL.Updates.LTS)\.

  You might choose to upgrade an Aurora MySQL cluster rarely if some or all of the following conditions apply:
 +  Your testing cycle for your application takes a long time for each update to the Aurora MySQL database engine\.